thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 ## Overview

 This project goal is to classify between Alzheimer's Disease (AD) and Normal Control (NC) images in the Alzheimer's Disease Neuroimaging Initiative (ADNI) brain dataset [[1]](#adni-link).
 Early Alzheimer's detection helps patients take control of their conditions, gain access to necessary support and resources, and make informed plans for the future.
-ConvNeXt, which is one the latest vision model, is used in this classification problem.
-Using ConvNeXt architecture, the model reached 80.4% accuracy on the ADNI test dataset.
+ConvNeXt, which is one of the latest vision models, is used in this classification problem.
+Using the ConvNeXt architecture, the model reached 80.4% accuracy on the ADNI test dataset.

 ## Model Architecture